Download Bike Rides.

 There are a bunch of free, freemium, and paid programs that should open GPX files on your computer.

 For Apple Computer users, you go to the App Store and look for “GPX” or “GPX Viewer.”
-It should give you a bunch of options.
+It should give you at least several options.
 Two free ones that seem to work well are Router and Avenue.
 A freemium app that works is Bike Routes.
 I haven’t delved into the paid ones yet, but they probably have more features than free and freemium.
 That written, I think it best to start simple and free and freemium will do that for you.

 For computers running on Microsoft Windows, there are choices as well.
 GPX Viewer is one such app that is an add-on for the Microsoft Edge web browser–also works with many versions of Android, iOS, and Android.